kwellys/jt/src/pages/projects/primary-intelligence.md

   link: primary-intel.com
   sub: 'Business analytics, marketing research and competitive analysis'
 goals:
-  descr:
-    leftCol: >-
+  descr: >-
     Primary intelligence provides analytics, polls and marketing research to help its clients grow sales and revenue.
 It works with B2B clients form more than 35 different industries including Software, Financial Services, Healthcare.
 Major clients of Primary Intelligence are HP, Zendesk, Adobe, Boeing, Dell, IBM, Oracle, Philips, Ricoh, Siemens and other.
-    rightCol: '*'
   title: About the project
 slider:
   - img: /img/снимок-экрана-2018-08-22-в-19.25.46.png
 solutions:
-  descr:
-    leftCol: >-
+  descr: >-
     Increase speed of the TruVoice application (complex system for analysis of big volumes of clients business data).
 Reorganize database, rebuild project form .NET to Node.js.
-    rightCol: '*'
   title: Scope
 stages:
   - isComplete: true